Best Of16 min read

 Mullvad

-Mullvad is the paranoid's VPN — and I mean that as a genuine compliment.
-It's the only major VPN that lets you sign up without an email address and pay in cash or cryptocurrency.
-You get an account number, nothing else.
+Mullvad is the privacy-first choice — and I mean that genuinely.
+You can sign up without an email.
+You get an account number and nothing else.
 No name, no email, no payment trail if you use cash.
-For torrenting privacy, that level of anonymity is pretty hard to beat.
+For torrenting anonymity, that's hard to beat.

-Speed-wise, Mullvad runs WireGuard by default and it flies.
-I consistently hit 400-600 Mbps on nearby servers during my tests — those aren't cherry-picked numbers, that was my regular experience.
-The kill switch works flawlessly, and there's even a "lockdown mode" that blocks all traffic until the VPN is connected, which is perfect for always-on torrent clients.
-One genuine downside worth flagging: port forwarding was removed in 2023, which hurts power seeders.
-Keep that in mind before you commit.
+Speed is where Mullvad shines.
+It runs WireGuard by default and it flies — I consistently hit 400-600 Mbps on nearby servers during testing.
+Not cherry-picked numbers, just regular use.
+The kill switch works instantly, and there's even a "lockdown mode" that blocks everything until the VPN connects, perfect for always-on torrent clients.
+The downside worth noting: port forwarding got removed in 2023, which hurts if you're serious about seeding.
+Just know that going in.

 Key Features:

-• Zero email required to sign up — truly anonymous accounts
+• Zero email signup — truly anonymous accounts

 • WireGuard and OpenVPN support

-• DAITA (Defence Against AI-guided Traffic Analysis) — genuinely cutting-edge stuff that most VPNs aren't even thinking about yet
+• DAITA (Defence Against AI-guided Traffic Analysis) — genuinely next-level thinking

 • Audited no-logs policy